apple/foundationdb/documentation/sphinx/source/global-configuration.rst

 Clearing data
 ^^^^^^^^^^^^^

-Data can be removed from global configuration using standand transaction semantics.
+Data can be removed from global configuration using standard transaction semantics.
 Submit a clear or clear range to the appropriate global configuration keys in the special key space to clear data.